 All the packaging we currently use (glass and aluminium) is fully recyclable via your roadside collection.
 We have now completely removed plastic containers from all our products.
 We have also developed a range of zero waste products that come wrapped in biodegradable paper.

 Returning your Empties for Recycling

-By popular demand we are now taking back your LJ empties.
+By popular demand we are now taking back your glass LJ empties.
 This is really easy for those of you who pass by our headquarters in Wilmslow (34 Altrincham Rd, SK9 5ND).
 There is a box at the back of the building by our door where you can safely leave your empties at any time convenient to you.

-If you are not local but still wish to send back empties, then we are more than happy to receive them but we cannot cover the cost of the postage (returning them Freepost would mean increasing our costs, as we don’t think this is what customers want at present, but we can review this at a later date).
+If you are not local but still wish to send back glass empties, then we are more than happy to receive them but we cannot cover the cost of the postage (returning them Freepost would mean increasing all of selling our costs, as we don’t think this is what customers want at present, but we can review this at a later date).
 Please post to LJ Natural, 34 Altrincham Rd, Wilmslow, SK9 5ND.

 If you would like loyalty points adding to your account for the empties bottles and jars you return, please make sure you leave your name with the empties.
 Then allow one week for the points to be allocated.
 You will need to have an LJ account to take advantage of this.
 Loyalty points will be as follows:

 If you have any questions about any of the above then please do not hesitate to contact us.
 We would also love to hear any ideas you have about how we can improve.